 Credit for Prior Course Work

-Bachelor of Science Degree Completion Option Nursing Coursework
+Bachelor of Science in Nursing Completion Program Nursing Coursework

-Transfer of RN-BSN Completion option nursing coursework is subject to approval from the Department Chair and Academic Administration.
+Transfer of RN-BSN Completion Program nursing coursework is subject to approval from the Department Chair and Academic Administration.
 All courses must satisfy the math and science transfer policies of AdventHealth University (AHU).
-The RN-BSN completion option includes service learning hours that must be completed while enrolled at AHU and cannot be transferred. and cannot be transferred.
+The RN-BSN completion program includes Service Learning hours that must be completed while enrolled at AHU and cannot be transferred.

 Associate Degree Nursing Coursework

-Graduates of regionally-accredited Associate degree programs may have a maximum of 88 trimester hours of nursing credit transferred as Associate degree credit and applied toward the Bachelor of Science in Nursing degree.
+Graduates of regionally accredited Associate degree programs may have a maximum of 85 trimester hours of nursing credit transferred as Associate degree credit and applied toward the Bachelor of Science in Nursing degree.

 Students admitted to the RN to BSN, Pre-BSN, or Bridge path or Bridge courses will be granted 61 college credits by validation for having successfully passed the NCLEX-RN exam and holding an active RN license.
 These credits will be transferred as Associate degree credits and applied toward the Bachelor of Science Completion Degree (see the College-level Credit by Examination).

 Once enrolled in the RN-BSN Completion Program, students must seek prior approval from the Department Chair and the Office of Academic Administration (see the Transient Policy) before taking any general education or cognate course at another regionally accredited institution.
 Failure to have prior approval may result in earned credit not being accepted for transfer to AHU.